ToKiDoO/mcp-obsidian-advanced/README.md

+# Advanced Obsidian MCP Server

-Advanced MCP server to interact with Obsidian via the Local REST API community plugin, allowing AI agents (like Claude) to effectively understand your vault structure and link connections.
-In addition to tools for normal vault operations (read, write), this MCP server exposes advanced tools (implemented with the obsidiantools library) that allows for advanced operations such as:
+Advanced MCP server for interacting with Obsidian via the Local REST API community plugin.
+It empowers AI agents (like Claude) to deeply understand your vault's structure, links, and content—beyond basic read/write operations.

+Key advanced features, powered by the obsidiantools library:
-* Vault tree structure discovery (understanding the tree structure of the vault)
+- Vault tree structure discovery to map your note hierarchy
-* NetworkX graph of all notes and their connections (allows LLMs to understand how your notes are linked)
+- NetworkX graph analysis of note connections for LLM-friendly insights
-* Executing Obsidian commands
+- Execution of Obsidian commands directly from AI
-* Batch read files (with metadata and connections)
+- Batch file reading with metadata and link details
-* Currently active note (allows LLMs to understand which note you are currently working on)
-* Open note/files in obsidian interface (in a new leaf)

-This ensures AI agents can efficiently understand your vault and connections when they work alongside you.
+- Access to your currently active note for real-time context
+- Opening notes/files in new Obsidian leaves for seamless editing

+This setup lets AI agents work alongside you, boosting productivity by efficiently navigating and enhancing your knowledge base.

 ## Components

 ### Tools